 Lisa turned her head as Amanda walked away.
 She could have sworn she'd heard the older woman's voice crack, but said nothing.

 Amanda stepped out of the woman's changing rooms and handed the costume to the attendant.
 She took a moment to wipe her eyes with the back of her hands.
 She felt stupid, being hurt by such a harmless comment.
 But hurt it did.
 Like a reminder of a reality she didn't really want to face.
 Amanda tried to fill her mind with rainbows and sunshine, horses running across wide, green fields, dotted with little yellow flowers that faced the sun.
 Amanda sniffed and sighed.
 It was the most ridiculous cure, but it helped.

 "You okay?" asked someone, "I'm clearly asking against my better judgement, but-"

-Amanda jumped out punched whatever was in front of her.
+Amanda spun and punched whatever was in front of her.